panoply/esthetic/docs/src/docs/introduction/what-is-esthetic.md

 # What is Æsthetic?

-Æsthetic is a lightweight, fast, and extensible code beautification tool that offers comprehensive formatting support for front-end oriented (client-side) languages.
-It presents itself as a viable alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/), providing developers with a powerful and flexible option for code formatting.
+Æsthetic is a lightweight, fast, and extensible code beautification tool that offers comprehensive formatting support for front-end oriented languages.
+It presents itself as a viable alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/).
 Based on a variation of the universal [Sparser](https://sparser.io/docs-html/tech-documentation.xhtml#universal-parse-model) lexing algorithm, Æsthetic has been thoughtfully adapted from the distributed source of [PrettyDiff](https://github.com/prettydiff/prettydiff/blob/master/options.md).

 # Why Æsthetic?

 The adoption of Æsthetic as a code beautification tool largely comes down to personal preference.
-However, several key differentiators set it apart from alternative solutions in the realm of code formatting. Æsthetic's unique approach involves formatting code in alignment with the **implied** structures of the provided input.
-It takes a preservationist approach while incorporating progressive adaptation to ensure the most natural and intuitive formatting results.
+However, several key differentiators set it apart from alternative solutions in the realm of code formatting. Æsthetic employs a "_first, do no harm_" tactic to formatting code, wherein it will align with the **implied** structures of provided input.
+This is preservationist approach with progressive adaptation.

 At the core of Æsthetic is a commitment to maintaining the original intent of the code.
 It achieves this through a uniformed data structure known as the parse table, which enables progressive customizations, incremental updates, and extensible control during traversal operations.
-The parse table itself provides a concise lexical context of the code input, streamlining the formatting process.

 Æsthetic boasts a remarkably efficient two-cycle process for parse and format operations, eliminating the need for additional resources.
 It exposes a granular set of formatting rules, empowering developers to produce results that align with their preferred code style while retaining readability and consistency.